The Ultimate Guide to Observing the Meteor Showers

-- Check the moon phase and find out where the moon will be during peak viewing hours.
-Sometimes the moon will set early, leaving a pristine dark sky to observe the shower.
+- Check the Moon phase and find out where the Moon will be during peak viewing hours.
+Sometimes the Moon will set early, leaving a pristine dark sky to observe the shower.
 At other times, moonlight will interfere, obscuring all but the brightest meteors.

 - While facing a meteor shower’s radiant point is the ideal direction to orient yourself, be aware that some meteors associated with a shower may appear elsewhere in the sky.

 - Set your alarm clock to wake up around midnight.
 Bright meteors are often best seen after midnight and into the early morning hours when the radiant is at its highest point, and the sky directly overhead is facing the same direction that Earth travels around the Sun.
-Earth’s orbital speed adds a boost to the speed at which the particles hit the atmosphere making them burn hotter and therefore brighter.
+Earth’s orbital speed adds a boost to the speed at which the particles hit the atmosphere, making them burn hotter and therefore brighter.
 So, do not call it quits after an evening of viewing.
 Stay out past midnight for the best chance at seeing bright meteors.

 - Look for smoke trails.
 Some of the brighter meteors may leave behind a smoky trail or train in their wakes that may last for several seconds.
 Larger debris may create an extremely bright fireball that can light up the sky.
 Such a fireball is called a bolide.

 - Because meteors can appear anywhere over a large swath of sky, using a telescope is fruitless due to its narrow field of view.
-A binocular can be helpful if you are pointing it in the right section of the sky at the right time.
+A binocular can be helpful if you point it in the right section of the sky at the right time.
 But for best results, just use your own unaided eyes.

 - Of course, we still recommend bringing your telescope along, though!
 Take a break from hunting meteors and observe a few of your favorite celestial objects under pristine dark skies.

 - Look for different colors as the meteors streak across the sky.
 Colors depend on the composition of the metals within the meteors and the speed at which they enter the atmosphere.
-One of the best meteor showers is the Geminids, known for producing a variety of different colored meteors including orange (sodium), and yellow (iron).
+One of the best meteor showers is the Geminids, known for producing a variety of different colored meteors, including orange (sodium) and yellow (iron).

 - Capture meteor streaks by using a DSLR camera with a wide-angle lens and attached to a tripod.
-Leave the camera shutter open for an extended period of time and see what you can capture.
+Leave the camera shutter open for an extended period and see what you can capture.

-- Count the number of meteors you see for a given time period.
-Because some shooting stars can occur in the blink of an eye, chances are good that someone else in your viewing party may spot some that you missed.
+- Count the number of meteors you see for a given period.
+Because some shooting stars can occur in the blink of an eye, the chances are good that someone else in your viewing party may spot some that you missed.